chuynh18/tictactoe/README.md

 This is just a small challenge I gave myself.
 I was very confident I could get the game logic down.
 On the other hand, I had some ideas of how to approach scripting the game such that the computer could play it, but I hadn't ever done anything like this before.
 So, I'm glad I gave this a try and got something working, even if the code could use some cleanup (especially when it comes to DRYing up the code).

 I chose Tic-tac-toe because it's a very simple game:  it's deterministic, and there aren't many possible moves on a 3x3 board.
+It also helps that the number of possible movies is strictly monotonic and decreasing.
 I knew going in that while the rules of the game are very simple, I would have to think about the game on a more mechanical level to script something that could play the game.

 There's not much to say about the game itself; it's simply Tic-tac-toe.
 Take turns marking spots on the 3x3 board; first player to mark three contiguous cells wins.